 Also, I love Disney as much as the next person.
 Having said that, ladies – we don’t need a guy to come and rescue us when life gets tough.
 We can be our own darn superheroes.
 Never forget this.

 Have you ever tried international dating?
 I have.
 It’s fun, but you have to remember that different rules apply in different countries.

 Either way, heads up, you can’t just assume international relationships are going to be the same as national ones.
-In my experience, more communication, hard work and compromise is needed to make them a success (especially if there’s an ocean separating you).
+In my experience, more communication, hard work and compromise is needed to make them a success (especially if there’s an ocean separating you or another language involved).

 Finally, one of the most important lessons about love you can learn is that a failed relationship isn’t a reflection of you as a person.

-Relationships don’t work out all the time for a number of reasons – it’s life.
+Relationships don’t work out all the time for a number of reasons – such is life.
 You can’t blame yourself or look inward and ask what’s wrong with you or why you couldn’t make it work.

 It takes two people for a relationship to progress and if his heart isn’t in it, see it as a blessing in disguise that he told you now instead of years down the line when you’ve invested even more time and energy.